KarimLakra/Python_communication_Bluetooth/README.md

 - And execute: python Transmitter.py
 - You should see the same as in the first example.

+<h3>1 - Using Python to Transfer/Receive data</h3>
- 3 - In this third example we will use a python class to receive data, which can be useful for developping a Python application.
+ In this third example we will use a python class to receive data, which can be useful for developping a Python application.

 - As the step above, open a CLI using ActivateVirtualEnv.bat
 - right click on Receiver.py and change the COMx as above(mine is COM5) save the file.